 ACG 501 (3) Advanced Auditing-This course focuses on advanced topics related to auditing standards.
 This course utilizes case studies to explore the auditor's ethical responsibilities, the profession's impact on stakeholders, auditing techniques, internal control evaluation, fraud detection, and other contemporary auditing issues.
 Prerequisites: ACC 402 or equivalent.
+Occasional offering in Spring)

-(Occasional offering) ACG 502 (3) Advanced Taxation-This course will explore the rules affecting regular taxation of corporations from initial organization, to capital structure, distributions, dissolution, and liquidation.
+ACG 502 (3) Advanced Taxation-This course will explore the rules affecting regular taxation of corporations from initial organization, to capital structure, distributions, dissolution, and liquidation.
 Specifically, this course focuses on advanced issues related to Federal income taxation of partnerships, corporations, S-corporations, estates, trusts, and gifts.
 Prerequisites: ACC 307 or equivalent.
-(Occasional offering-fall.)
+(Occasional offering in Fall)